-Vice Presid dent: Work closely with President Assume President's duties when needed Work with President and Treasurer in preparing calendar and budget Assist the President in preparing meeting agendas Coordinates the work of all committees Treasurer: Oversee council expenses and revenues Maintain an accurate and detailed financial record Give monetary advice to the council Authorize payment/deposits Work with President and Vice President in preparing calendar and budget Secretary: Keep an account of minutes at every meeting Keep an accurate account of attendance at every meeting Help maintain student council files Maintain contact information for people who work with the council Responsible for "Thank You' cards Parliament arian Attend all student council events.
-Work with President with proper meeting procedures.
-Must learn and teach the student council about Robert's Rules of Order for meetings.
-Section 4: The term of office will be for the school year for which the officer was elected.
-Section 5: In the event that the elected officer is unable to fulfill his or her role to which he or she was elected, the student who was first runner-up for the position will fulfill the obligation of that office.
-If there was no runner-up, the Council will elect one of the class representatives to fill the vacant position.
-Section 6: An officer may be placed on probation for a period of six weeks when: Have bHas tw end of the six, the officer's grades are not 80% or higher on the report card. een absent from two or more meetings. o or more tardies to school and/or meetings. to perform requested/required duties such as: having a prepared officer report ready for each Council meeting. having Council supplies at the meeting
+- Attend all student council events. - □ Work with President with proper meeting procedures. - Must learn and teach the student council about Robert's Rules of Order for meetings. - Section 4: The term of office will be for the school year for which the officer was elected. - Section 5: In the event that the elected officer is unable to fulfill his or her role to which he or she was elected, the student who was first runner-up for the position will fulfill the obligation of that office.
+If there was no runner-up, the Council will elect one of the class representatives to fill the vacant position. - Section 6: An officer may be placed on probation for a period of six weeks when: - At the end of the six, the officer's grades are not 80% or higher on the report card. - Have been absent from two or more meetings. - Has two or more tardies to school and/or meetings. - Failure to perform requested/required duties such as: - having a prepared officer report ready for each Council meeting. - having Council supplies at the meeting - o failure to complete work on a project more than two times. - Cannot have more than one write up in the semester. - The decision to place an officer on probation will be made by the elected officers with final approval by the Advisor and the Principal.